assetinfo/jquery.dataDisplay/README.md

 # [jquery.dataDisplay](https://github.com/assetinfo/jquery.dataDisplay)         [![Build Status](https://travis-ci.org/assetinfo/jquery.dataDisplay.png)](https://travis-ci.org/assetinfo/jquery.dataDisplay)

-   >jquery.dataDisplay.js aids the developer in writing concise conditions against elements within a form based setting, in order to control the display of elements based on the state of the form.
+   >jquery.dataDisplay.js aids the developer in writing concise conditions against elements within a form based setting, in order to control the display of elements based on the state of a form.

 --------